Redcar and Cleveland

 Overview ⁞ Redcar and Cleveland combines a busy coastal town with rugged countryside and dramatic coastlines.
 Redcar itself is a seaside town with long sandy beaches, a seafront promenade, and a heritage rooted in steelmaking.
 Along the coast, Saltburn-by-the-Sea is known for its Victorian pier, cliff lift, and surfing beaches, while the Cleveland coast features high cliffs at Boulby and nature reserves.
 Inland, the North York Moors National Park covers part of the district, offering moorland, woodland, and valleys.
 The contrasting seascapes and moorland scenery create a district of striking variety.

-The administrative boundary of Redcar and Cleveland can be viewed on OpenStreetMap: District Boundary of Redcar and Cleveland.
+The administrative boundary of Redcar and Cleveland can also be viewed on OpenStreetMap: District Boundary of Redcar and Cleveland.

 Key Facts about Redcar and Cleveland